 - All students will be required to provide us with their arrival date and time, including (when applicable) flight number, airport transfer, etc.

-You will receive a personal hygiene set (3 reusable and 10 disposable masks, hydroalcoholic gel, detailed health and safety guidelines)
+- You will receive a personal hygiene set with masks, hydroalcoholic gel, detailed health and safety guidelines.

 - A hygiene and safety briefing will be part of the Induction week and ‘Welcome back’ package